mythology-and-legends-in-warfare

 The Waqf System as a Symbolic and Economic Tool

 Mamluk architecture was funded through waqf (charitable endowments), which created an independent economic base for religious institutions.
 A sultan would endow a mosque-madrasa with rents from shops, baths, and agricultural lands, ensuring it could operate in perpetuity.
 This act of endowment was itself symbolic: it showed the ruler’s generosity, his adherence to Islamic law, and his ability to shape the urban landscape.
 The waqf deed often spelled out not only the financial arrangements but also the architectural program, specifying the number of students, the subjects taught, and the modes of decoration.
 Thus, the very existence of these buildings was a testament to the ruler’s piety and political acumen.
 Many of these documents survive and are studied by historians.
-(Metropolitan Museum of Art: The Art of the Mamluks provides an excellent overview of the relationship between patronage and architecture.)
+The Metropolitan Museum of Art’s overview of Mamluk art provides an excellent introduction to the relationship between patronage and architecture, including the role of waqf in shaping monumental complexes.

 Decorative Vocabulary: Calligraphy, Geometry, and Arabesque